Classifying Tractable Instances of the Generalized Cable-Trench Problem: Intractability of CTP in General Graphs

 \subsection{Identifying multiple vertices in graph constructions}

-We have seen that for cycles, trees, restricted cases of $\Theta$ graphs, and graphs constructible by wedging the previous graphs under specific conditions, the cable-trench solution can be found quickly.
+We have seen that for cycles, trees, restricted cases of $\theta$-graphs, and graphs constructed by wedging the previous types under specific conditions, the cable-trench solution can be found quickly.
 In general, there is a brute-force computation over all spanning trees via Kirchhoff's result on spanning trees that enables a fast search over a reasonably small set of spanning trees.
-A natural next step is to consider the point at which finding the cable-trench solution becomes computationally difficult.
+A natural next step is to consider the point at which finding the cable-trench solution becomes computationally intractable.

 Of course, a necessary condition for a family of graphs to be \textit{intractable} is for the family to admit an exponential number of spanning trees.
 The example we will use is the $2\times m$ grid graph ($G[2,m]$).
 By a simple inductive argument, it is clear that the number of spanning trees of $G[2,m]$ grid graph is $\Omega(2^n)$.